Roadworks in and around Bedford

 their road network from the travelling Public and

 businesses that need roads for journeys as well as the

 As a way of managing this demand a

-number of Authorities are working in collaboration to introduce a
+number of Authorities have worked in collaboration to introduce a

 Permit Scheme within their area to improve the coordination of